 Super-long nails can hurt your animal when they grow too long, particularly with dogs.
 It’s like trying to walk in ill-fitting stilettos with pebbles inside them and down a slippery or icy road.
 No fun!

-Long nails may eventually start to cause the toes to twist as the animal walks or can injure its legs.
 Nails that are too long can also cause the animal to slip or slide on smooth surfaces or even begin to curl underneath their foot and into the pads of their feet, resulting in pain and possible infection.

 Nail Car Tips

-Set reminders for yourself to stay on top of your animal’s nail care, particularly if they don’t have hard surfaces, like streets and sidewalks, to walk on consistently to file them down naturally.
-Nails should be trimmed every 3 to 4 weeks, although some people may do it weekly if their pet’s nails grow fast.
+Tip: Set reminders for yourself to stay on top of your animal’s nail care, particularly if they don’t have hard surfaces, like streets and sidewalks, to walk on consistently to file them down naturally.

 Bathing & Brushing Your Pets

-How often you bathe your pet can vary on the type of animal and other factors, such as their breed, how often they’re outside, etc. You can also do in-between maintenance care to increase the time in-between bathing and reduce dirt and dander.
+How often you bathe your pet can vary on the type of animal and other factors, such as their breed, how often they’re outside, etc.

-For instance, cats are usually not bathed very often, if at all, since they typically bathe themselves…all day long.
+Cats are usually not bathed very often, if at all, since they typically bathe themselves…all day long.
 This especially tends to be the case for indoor cats, unless they happen to be pretty filthy, flea-ridden, or smelly.

-However, some situations may require some help or more frequency, such as dealing with a senior cat, hairless cat, morbidly obese cats, or where the cat can’t or won’t adequately bathe itself.
-It’s, more or less, on an as-needed basis.
+However, some situations may require some help or more frequency, such as dealing with a senior cat, a hairless cat, a morbidly obese cat, or where a cat can’t or won’t adequately bathe itself.

 It’s usually recommended to bathe them no more than once a month, but every 2-3 months is often the recommended time frame between baths.

-Microfiber cloths are great on fur since they can help trap the dander and debris with their fibers.
 My usual go-to is, of course, this version by E-Cloth.
 I typically use an older one for the dog or designate one for him by color.

 Note: Don’t forget to check for ticks, fleas, suspicious growths, or lumps, as well as any potential skin irritations like hotspots.